No one can deny that Japan is a beautiful country. It is jampacked with discoveries from culture to technology to nature!

 Kanto region is the area in Japan where we can find Tokyo.
 It is also the home of more than 42 million people – that’s already a third of the population in Japan!

-Though Kanto is the most populated and developed region in Japan, it does not mean we can only see buildings, houses, and temples in this area.
+Though Kanto is Japan’s most populated and developed region, it does not mean we can only see buildings, houses, and temples in this area.
 There are a lot of natural attractions too in Kanto.

-If we look at the map, we can see that almost half of the region’s area is mountains with lakes scattered around.
+Looking at the map, we can see that almost half of the region’s area is mountains with lakes scattered around.
 That means there are still lots of nature we can see in this region!
-But here are the best natural wonders we can check out when we visit Kanto:
+But here are the best natural wonders we can check out when we visit Kanto.

 Location: Chugushi, Nikko, Tochigi 321-1661, Japan

 What a glorious sight.
 Kegon Falls is indeed Japan’s one of the best waterfalls.
-Look closer, and you can see that it is not only a single waterfall but many!
+Look closer; you can see that it is not only a single waterfall but many!
 It’s an avatar scene – irresistible to visit.